iurirates/poc-folder-monitor/README.md

 The idea of the records contained in the files is to import sellers, customers and sales with their items included.

 ###### Example registration for seller
-The salesperson data has the format id 001 and the line will have the following format.
+The salesperson data has the format id 001 and the line will have the following format:
-001çCPFçNameçSalary
+- 001çCPFçNameçSalary

 ###### Example of customer registration
-The customer data has the format id 002 and the line will have the following format.
+The customer data has the format id 002 and the line will have the following format:
-002çCNPJçNameçBusiness Area
+- 002çCNPJçNameçBusiness Area

 ###### Registration example for sale
 Sales data has the format id 003.
 Within the sales line, there is the list of items, which is surrounded by square brackets [].
-The line will have the following format.
+The line will have the following format:
-003çSale IDç [Item ID-Item Quantity-Item Price] çSalesman name
+- 003çSale IDç[Item ID-Item Quantity-Item Price]çSalesman name

 ## Directory Structure
 The directory structure is all defined inside the application.yml file that is inside the "src / resources" directory and it is validated when the application starts, if the folders do not exist, it recreates in this hierarchy: